About the WLFP

 - Strengthening practical skills, including time management, setting boundaries, and organization

 Fellows will also be assigned professional alumnae mentors, who will support Fellows’ leadership development throughout their law school careers.

 Fellows will continue to build upon the foundational skills and insights from the Sara Moss Program as they progress through law school.
 Additional opportunities may range from workshops on specific topics, such as getting and giving feedback, to programming designed to expose participants to various aspects of the professional world, to social opportunities designed to deepen bonds within the Fellowship cohort.

-The Women’s Leadership Fellows Program and Sara Moss Women’s Leadership Training Program are made possible through the generous support and inspired vision of Sara Moss ’74 and are being developed and executed in consultation with Monica Parham.
-Questions about the Women’s Leadership Fellows Program may be submitted to email@example.com.
+The Women’s Leadership Fellows Program and Sara Moss Women’s Leadership Training Program are made possible through the generous support and inspired vision of Sara Moss ’74 and were developed in consultation with Monica Parham.
+Questions about the Women’s Leadership Fellows Program may be submitted to firstname.lastname@example.org.